davisdude/mlib/README.md

   - `y2`: Number.
 The second y-coordinate of where the intersection occurs.
 - Example:
   - A line segment with points on ( 0, 9 ), ( 6, 9 ), and a circle center on ( 4, 9 ) and a radius of 1.
-    - `type, x1, y1, x2, y2 = MLib.Circle.IsLineSecant( 4, 9, 1, 0, 9, 6, 9 )`
+    - `Type, x1, y1, x2, y2 = MLib.Circle.IsLineSecant( 4, 9, 1, 0, 9, 6, 9 )`
-      - Output: `'Secant', 3, 9, 5, 9.`
+      - Output: `'Secant', 3, 9, 5, 9`

 #####MLib.Circle.CircleIntersects
 - Returns the point that intersects the circles.
 - Synopsis:
-  - `MLib.Circle.CircleIntersects( cx1, cy1, r1, cx2, cy2, r2 )`
+  - `MLib.Circle.CircleIntersects( CircleX1, CircleY1, Radius1, CircleX2, CircleY2, Radius2 )`
 - Arguments:
-  - `cx1`: Number.
+  - `CircleX1`: Number.
 The x-coordinate of the first center circle.
-  - `cy1`: Number.
+  - `CircleY1`: Number.
 The y-coordinate of the first center circle.
-  - `r1`: Number.
+  - `Radius1`: Number.
 The radius of the first circle.
-  - `cx2`: Number.
+  - `CircleX2`: Number.
 The x-coordinate of the second center circle.
-  - `cy2`: Number.
+  - `CircleY2`: Number.
 The y-coordinate of the second center circle.
-  - `r2`: Number.
+  - `Radius2`: Number.
 The radius of the first circle.
 - Returns:
+  - String:
+	- `'Equal'` if the circles have the same x and y and radius.
+	- `'Colinear'` if the circles have the same x and y, but different radii.
   - The points where the circles intersect.
   - `false` if they don't intersect.
 - Example: